Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Pilot, the third member of the “Big Three,” joined the pocket-pen revolution in 1964 with the Elite S. There was also a full-sized Elite; the S identified the “short” version.
 Pilot offered pocket pens in a wide variety of different finishes, of which the first was probably a model with a black plastic barrel and a black enameled aluminum cap.
 The pen shown here is the second-generation model, introduced in 1975:

-To attract women, Pilot created a range of pens called Lady, in feminine colors and fitted with a trimly streamlined clip.
-This Lady Pocket Pen has a rose-red plastic barrel and a satin-anodized aluminum cap that is tinted ever so slightly pink, with a subtle botanical decoration in the form of a bright polished design against the satin surface of the cap.
-As illustrated later in this article, other Lady models had metal barrels and wore painted decoration to compete with similarly treated models from Platinum and Sailor.
+To attract women, Pilot created a range of pens called Lady, in feminine colors and fitted with the same trimly streamlined clip used for the Laureate.
+The two Lady pens shown here provide a good example of how the “feminizing” was done.
+The upper pen has a rose-red plastic barrel and a satin-anodized aluminum cap that is tinted ever so slightly pink, with a subtle botanical decoration in the form of a bright polished design against the satin surface of the cap, while the lower pen is tinted blue, with the same decoration on its cap, chrome-plated furniture instead of the usual gold plating, and a metal barrel to complete a unified color theme.
+As illustrated later in this article, other Lady models wore painted decoration to compete with similarly treated models from Platinum and Sailor.

 Pilot offered a range of long/short pen models in a more traditional configuration named Short, with a somewhat shorter cap and a barrel made partially of metal that matched the cap to give the illusion of a very long cap without the latter’s actually subsuming the entire length of the barrel.
 Shown here is one of these pens.
 It sold for ¥1000, and it is today somewhat uncommon.